c-vandenberg/paper-qa-chemistry/README.md

 These can be added either to you projects `.env` file, or directly to your IDE.

+Additionally, the dependencies defined in `requirements.txt` require Python 3.10.

 ### 1.2.3 Examples

 In **Fig 2** you can see the user interface when embedding further papers into the `Docs` object.
 The user can specify **how many papers to embed** (maximum batch size of 100 due to Zotero API limits), and **where in the database to start the embedding**.
 Using both of these the user can embed their **entire library** if needed.